Written by Chris Russell

 In the age of instant gratification among consumers and the next generation workforce, it’s all about ease and speed when it comes to your recruitment communications.
 These are the keys to keeping prospective candidates engaged and responsive while inside your hiring process.

-The three most common ways recruiters typically use to communicate typically were email, text and phone.
-Now we can add two more channels to the mix, chatbots and video.
+The three most common ways recruiters typically use to communicate were email, text and phone.
+Now we can add two more channels to the mix, AI recruiting chatbots and video.
 With technology changing the way we communicate so rapidly, let’s review some of the best practices when it comes to chatting with and keeping your applicants in the loop.

 Every recruiter should have a great signature that not only contains their contact info but also your company’s social media links and potentially your logo and calendar link.
 Using that space as a promotional tool will help you get more followers and encourage them to reach out when needed.

 In addition your ATS probably comes with a set of templated emails that get triggered when the applicant workflow changes.
 If you have yet to customize those templates to reflect your company brand, now is a good time to revamp that messaging.
-Take a look at the branding and words used to communicate the message.
+Take a look at the employer branding and words used to communicate the message.
 Make a point to personalize them and soften the tone so that it doesn’t sound like a robot wrote it.
 In short, put some thought into what it says.

 The speed of a text recruitment message is such a killer feature in today’s job market.
-Remember also to first get their permission, keep all messages professional and consistent with your employment brand and have a clear objective in mind when sending them.
+Remember also to first get their permission, keep all text messages professional and consistent with your employment brand and have a clear objective in mind when sending them.

 When it comes to the phone we are mainly referring to the phone screen.
 That time honored tradition of qualifying a resume that looks interesting.
 Best practices start by making sure the candidate knows what to expect.
 Let them know how the process will unfold and set their expectations up front.